SDLTM09845 - SDLT - higher rates for additional dwellings: Transitional rules & the Wales Act 2014

-Transitional rules provide that the higher rates will not apply where a contract has been:
+Transitional rules provide that the higher rates do not apply where a contract has been:

 - entered into and substantially performed before 26 November 2015, or